pratos/Kiko-plus/_posts/2017-11-08-data-dashboards-python.md

 ---
 layout: post
 published: true
-title: DataViz Dashboards using Python: Resources (& whining)
+title: DataViz Dashboards using Python, the Resources
 ---

 All my the Data Science enthusiasts would agree on the fact that: __Data Visualization using Python is hard!__.
 We'll look at some means via which we can do data visualization & dashboards.